 I found out that Herrmann’s Royal Lipizzan Stallions, are descended from a bloodline that’s 450 years old.
 They may even be descendants of those marvelous stallions I saw in the movie in 1963.

 This is the over-winter location, and it is the training ranch, so don’t expect the “spit & polish” performance as is the case when the Lipizzaner’s perform on their around-America tour.
-The demonstrations here are by young horses needing a lot of work, and older, well-trained stallions to show the young horses how it works, along with presentations by other equine performers that are in the troupe.
+The demonstrations here are by young horses needing a lot of work, and older, well-trained stallions that guide the young horses in the sometimes intricate steps, along with presentations by other equine performers that are in the troupe.

 The show starts with Gabriella Herrmann, daughter of Col. Herrmann explaining a bit about the history of the Lippizan Stallions.
 I was amazed to learn that in the Second World War Col. Herrmann, along with General Patton, was instrumental in saving these marvelous creatures from the threat of bombing in Austria during that war.